rj-sharma/DAG-matrix-generator-from-featureset/README.md

 # DAG-matrix-generator-from-featureset
-To explore all the combination of overall IoT system and automate the task, a java code DAG Adjacency Matrix Generator is written, which is described in Algorithm below
+To explore all the combination of overall IoT system and automate the task, a java code DAG Adjacency Matrix Generator is written, which is described in Algorithm below:

 Input: User required cost and accuracy values: user_cost_score and user_accuracy_score; Proximity dataset, Temperature dataset and Location dataset
 Output: Adjacency matrices of respective DAGs i.e. recommendations of the required system.